Trump's travel ban hits legal hurdles: Get up to speed

 On Friday, federal Judge James Robart of the US District Court for the Western District of Washington suspended key parts of the executive order nationwide.

 The powerful 9th Circuit Court of Appeals, a federal appeals court in San Francisco, early Sunday morning denied the US government's emergency request to resume the ban.
-It ordered both sides to submit arguments for and against the ban before a final ruling.
+That court ordered both sides to submit arguments for and against the ban before a final ruling.

 How has Trump taken it?

 He's fuming.
-Over the weekend he fired off tweets blasting Robart's decision, in one referring to the Bush appointee a "so called" judge.
+Over the weekend he fired off several tweets blasting Robart's decision, in one referring to the Bush appointee as a "so called" judge.

 In another, he said, "Just cannot believe a judge would put our country in such peril.
 If something happens blame him and court system.
 People pouring in.
 Bad!"